vpavlik62/cypress-junit-reporter/README.md

 Produces JUnit-style XML test results.

-The main reason for this fork is to enable options like 'attachments', 'consoleOutputs' and other in cypress.
-Which does not work in cypress with base 'mocha-junit-reporter';
+The main reason for this fork is to enable options like 'attachments', 'consoleOutputs' and other in cypress, which does not work in cypress with base 'mocha-junit-reporter';

 ## Installation